5 ways to increase your 3D printing speed

 1. Customize default 3D printing speed

 The most common way is to adjust the print speed in the settings of your slicing software.
 You can adjust the speed to your wish.
-During the development of the dddrop EVO Twin, the control of the speed of the print head was an important starting point.
+During the development of the RAPID ONE, the control of the speed of the print head was an important starting point.
 This resulted in perfect acceleration and deceleration of the print head, which assures neat 3D-printmodels and efficiency in print speed.
 The overall print speed can be increased significantly without doing any prejudice to the quality of the 3D-model, even the ones with sharp corners.
 But, if you have a straightforward product,you can increase your 3D printing speed even more.

 2. Infill density and wall thickness

 Solid prints consist of thicker and stronger outliners and are filled in with honeycomb structure.
 If you do not use this structure, the 3D print will take a longer time before it is finished.
 However, if you already use an infill, you still have some options to increase your 3D printing speed.
 For example: try to reduce your infill even more, but keep in mind that the ratio between the wall thickness and infill remains good.
 This will prevent 3D models from collapsing.
 If you would like to try this, please contact our helpdesk (+31 314-377050) for more information.
 NOTE: a product with a lower infill density and smaller wall thickness is more vulnerable.
 Therefore we recommend to use this technique only with products where strength is not an important factor.
 For example: display models / prototyping.
 Read more about creating a strong infill.

 3. Using a larger nozzle and bigger layer height